 Whether you need 1-2-1 emotional support, want to connect with others or to learn new skills, our range of support services can help.

 Weight and shape may be a big factor in someone with anorexia’s sense of self-worth.
 This can lead to them checking their body regularly and weighing themselves or avoiding scales and mirrors.
-People with anorexia may have a distorted image of themselves, meaning that they seem themselves as bigger than they really are.
-This is known as ‘body dysmorphia’.
+People with anorexia may have a distorted image of themselves, meaning that they see themselves as bigger than they really are.
 They may also experience a deep fear of gaining weight.

-Sometimes, someone’s symptoms may not exactly match everything a doctor checks for to diagnose anorexia – for example, they may be a weight considered “normal” for their age, sex, and expected development.
-Depending on the exact symptoms, they might be diagnosed with another form of other specified feeding or eating disorder (OSFED).
-This is just as serious and can develop both into or from anorexia.
-It’s just as important that people suffering with OSFED get treatment as quickly as possible.
+Sometimes, someone’s symptoms may not exactly match everything a doctor checks for to diagnose anorexia – for example, they may be a weight considered a “normal” weight for their age, sex, and expected development.
+In this case, they might be diagnosed with atypical anorexia, which is classed as a type of other specified feeding or eating disorder (OSFED).
+This is just as serious as anorexia nervosa and can develop both into and from it.
+People with any eating disorder should get treatment as quickly as possible.

 I thought about food and calories all the time.
 I tried to avoid certain foods and only had ‘safe’ foods which I felt were okay to eat.

+Yes, very.
 Anorexia can cause severe physical problems because of the effects of starvation on the body.
 It can lead to loss of muscle strength and reduced bone strength.
-People whose periods have previously started may find that they stop which is known as ‘amenorrhoea’.
+People who have periods may find that they stop, which is known as ‘amenorrhoea’.
 They may also find that their sex drive decreases.

 The illness can affect people’s relationship with family and friends, causing them to withdraw; it can also have an impact on their work or education.
-As with other eating disorders, anorexia can be associated with depression, low self-esteem, anxiety, and other complications or comorbidities.
-The seriousness of the physical and emotional consequences of the condition may not always be acknowledged or recognised, and those with anorexia may find it difficult to seek help – they may go to great length to hide their behaviour from family and friends, or sometimes might not realise that they’re ill.
+As with other eating disorders, anorexia can be associated with depression, low self-esteem, anxiety, and other complications and comorbidities.
+The seriousness of the physical and emotional consequences of the condition may not always be acknowledged or recognised, and those with anorexia may find it difficult to seek help – they may go to great lengths to hide their behaviour from loved ones, or sometimes might not realise that they’re ill.

 Anorexia in children and young people is similar to that in adults in terms of its psychological characteristics.
 But children and young people might, in addition to being of low weight, also be smaller in stature than other people their age, and slower to develop physically.